 You might have heard “background removal” called a background knockout, cut-out, silhouette, etching, clipping, or masking.
 Drawing clipping paths and layer masks don’t necessarily remove the background, but it’s a common approach to take, and a good background removal service should offer to do so.

-In this guide we’ll cover what you need to know about background removal in general, and then the questions you should ask when comparing background removal services.
+In this guide, we’ll cover the questions you should ask when comparing background removal services.